tymyrddin/blue/source/docs/soc/dfir/notes/android-acquisition.md

 ### Connecting device to a workstation

 1. Identify the device cable: The physical USB interface of an Android device might change from manufacturer to manufacturer and from device to device: Mini - A USB, Micro - B USB, Co-axial (Nokia), D Sub-miniature (Samsung and LG devices)
 2. Install the device drivers if the device is not recognised.
-Because Android is allowed to be modified and customized by the manufacturers, there is no single generic driver that works for all Android devices.
+Because Android is allowed to be modified and customised by the manufacturers, there is no single generic driver that works for all Android devices.
 Each manufacturer writes its own proprietary drivers and distributes them over the internet.
 Some Android forensic toolkits come with some generic drivers or a set of the most widely used drivers.
 3. Access: connect the unlocked Android device to the computer directly using the USB cable.
 The Android device will appear as a new drive, and you will be able to access the files on the external storage.
 Some older Android devices may not be accessible unless the ***Turn on USB storage*** option is enabled.
 In some Android phones (especially with HTC), the device may expose more than one functionality when connected with a USB cable.
 Mount it as a disk drive to access the SD card.
 4. In order to give the best chance of accessing the evidence at a later date, if the device is unlocked, then turn on USB debugging if possible.